About Our Data

 Autonomic Dysfunction:

-- This pattern is consistent with opioid toxicity but may be more severe with transdermal delivery
+- Pattern consistent with opioid toxicity but may be more severe with transdermal delivery

-- The consistency of the pattern across different weights, ages, and breeds suggests possible issues with the drug’s metabolism or clearance
+- Consistency of pattern across different weights, ages, and breeds suggests metabolism/clearance issues

 - Transdermal absorption may be more variable than expected, leading to unpredictable drug levels